cry-inc/bdm/readme.md

 3. Run `docker run --rm -p 443:443 -e BDM_WRITE_TOKEN=mysecret -e BDM_PORT=443 -e BDM_HTTPS_CERT=/path/cert.pem -e BDM_HTTPS_KEY=/path/key.pem -v /host/bdmstore:/bdmstore bdm` to start a HTTPS server using a pre-existing certificate.
 The certificate and key files need to be mounted into the container.
 4. Run `docker run --rm -p 2323:2323 -p 80:80 -e BDM_WRITE_TOKEN=mysecret -e BDM_LETS_ENCRYPT=mydomain.com -v /host/bdmstore:/bdmstore -v /host/bdmcerts:/bdmcerts bdm` to start a HTTPS server using a cached Let's Encrypt certificate.
 In this case port 80 needs to be reachable from the Internet.
 After the certificate aquisition it will redirect to the HTTPS port of the server.
 5. Check the Dockerfile for additional optional environment variables.

+## User accounts and tokens

+To avoid all accounts and permissions, you can use the arguments `-guestreading` and `-guestwriting` when starting the server.
+This will allow everyone to download and upload packages without any restrictions.
+THIS IS NOT RECOMMENDED!
+Even for private networks I suggested to at least use a shared secret token for writing to restrict uploading new packages.

+When starting the server for the first time, BDM will create an default admin account with a random password.
+This default admin is only created if the user database is empty.
+You can customize the name of the default admin account using the argument `-defaultuser youadminname`.
+The random password will be printed only once during startup to the console.
+You can use the password to log into the web interface and create more users and tokens.

+A token is a kind of special long password that can be used without a user name.
+You need them to upload and download packages with the client if guest access is not enabled.
+Each token can have specific permissions and belongs to a user.
+If the user no longer exists, the token will stop working.
+If a user no longer has the permissions required by the token, it will also stop working.
+Tokens can be created and deleted in your profile in to the web interface.

 ## Why another package server/client?